Your eligibility for a financial aid award can be determined:

 Please note: The majority of Income Revision Appeals for graduate students do not result in a change in types of aid offered.
 This is because there are only a few types of aid based on income for graduate students (State University Grant, Program Specific Grants).

-If you have special circumstances that you believe warrant a reevaluation of your COA budget, you should discuss your situation with a member of our office to determine if you may be eligible to file a Budget Revision Appeal.
+If you have special circumstances that you believe warrant a reevaluation of your Cost of Attendance (COA), you should complete a Cost of Attendance Adjustment Request form.

 The most common circumstances that result in a student being eligible for a budget recalculation are: